The Taliban will shower Kabul with flowers from helicopters for their takeover anniversary

 But Kabul resident, Zafar Momand, said Afghans needed more than peace.

 “Along with peace we need employment and education opportunities.
-If these problems are solved then Afghanistan is the best country to live," Momand said.
+If these problems are solved then Afghanistan is the best country to live in," Momand said.
 "Women are also an important part of society.
 They should also have education and work opportunities.”

 Females are barred from education beyond sixth grade, many jobs and most public spaces.
-It was not immediately clear if women would be present at or permitted to attend Friday’s festivities.
+It was not immediately clear if women would be present at or permitted to attend the anniversary festivities.

+The director-general of UNESCO, Audrey Azoulay, said Thursday that Afghanistan stood out as the only country in the world where secondary and higher education was strictly forbidden for girls and women.

+"Nearly 2.2 million of them are now barred from attending school beyond primary level due to this regressive decision," said Azoulay.
+“This exclusion of women from public life has disastrous consequences for the country’s long-term development, where half the population already lives below the poverty line.”

 Last year’s takeover anniversary celebrations were held at Bagram Airfield, once the center of America’s war to unseat the Taliban and hunt down the al-Qaida perpetrators of the 9/11 attacks.